-No matter what year you are in training, take this time to brush up on your communication skills so you can make the best connections with your patients.
+No matter what year you are in training, take this time to brush up on your patient-communication skills so you can make the best connections with your patients.

 Marketing-and-communications expert Randa Zalman laid out a comprehensive strategy for patient communication during a presentation at an AMA meeting.

 Zalman has devised an easy way to help students remember the communication skills they need for practice, summed up in a catchy acronym: RESPECT.
 Here are the six things you need to know in this acronym.

 “This is imperative,” Zalman said, noting that the smallest details—such as physical appearance, your level of eye contact with patients or how often you use their names in conversation—can shape your relationships with patients.

 When it comes to treatment, you want patients to feel that “we’re in this together,” Zalman said.
 To boost team morale, she recommends students give patients their “full, undivided attention,” listen carefully and “hear their stories.”

 Learn about the professionalism do’s and don’ts during clinicals.